MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Endpoint: POST &lt;robot-ip-address&gt;/api/alpha/drive/location

 Parameters
-* Destination (string) - A colon-separated integer pair that represents the X and Y coordinates of the destination. **Note:** `SlamGetRawMap` obtains the occupancy grid for the most recent map Misty has generated.
+* Destination (string) - A colon-separated integer pair that represents the X and Y coordinates of the destination. **Note:** `GetMap` obtains the occupancy grid for the most recent map Misty has generated.
 Use this grid to determine the X and Y coordinates of the destination.
 The X coordinate of a given cell is the index of the array for the cell.
 The Y coordinate of a cell is the index of that cell within its array.

 ```json
 “Destination": “10:25"